iGEM-HUST-China/HUST-China-2025/wiki/human-practices.md

    **How we adapted our project:** We will continue to promote the project's development.
 Prof. FISSON also invited us to the University of Evry Paris-Saclay for discussions on the project's further development."
 %}

-## Part I: Problem Definition & Value Disco
+## Part 1: Problem Definition & Value Disco

 ### Project Initiation